 Day 2 | DAINTREE NATIONAL PARK

 From Cairns, there is a couple of ways you can head to the rainforest.
 The best, and probably easiest, way to get there is by Car, Motorhome, etc. The road up there is pretty smooth (No unpaved roads) and can easily be done on your own accord.
 Especially if you first take the Great Barrier Reef Drive from Cairns, a world heritage listed route!
-By traveling it on your own accord, you can stop and enjoy the scenery when you wish.
+By travelling it on your own accord, you can stop and enjoy the scenery when you wish.

 There is no public transport to or from the Daintree region, so that is unfortunately not an option.
 There are some private bus companies that do run to and from the park: